 How do I use Queues within my workflow?

 When new Issues enter your Dashboard, you can use Automations to automatically route those new Issues into Queues based on the rules set in that Automation.
 Once those Issues are routed into Queues, individual Agents and Groups can work directly out of the Issues in those Queues.
-Since Queues are automatically sorted by customer wait time, they will receive a steady stream of Issues already organized by priority.
+Since Queues are automatically sorted by end user wait time, they will receive a steady stream of Issues already organized by priority.

 You can also order Queues by priority directly from the Issues feed so Agents know which Queues to work out of first.